CardiacModelling/R56Q-modelling/README.md

 It is recommended to install libraries and run this repository's scripts in a virtual environment to avoid version conflicts between different projects.
 To create such a virtual environment open a terminal and do the following:
 - Clone the repository (for example, by using git clone https://github.com/CardiacModelling/R56Q-Modelling)
 - Type `cd R56Q-Modelling` to navigate inside the repository
-- Set up a virtual environment using `virtualenv --python=python3 venv`.
+- Set up a virtual environment using `virtualenv --python=python3 venv`
-- Activate the virtual environment using `source venv/bin/activate`.
+- Activate the virtual environment using `source venv/bin/activate`
-- Install the required packages by typing `pip install -r requirements.txt`
+- Install the required packages by typing `pip install -r requirements.txt`.

 When you are finished working with the repository, type `deactivate` to exit the virtual environment.
 The virtual environment can be used again with the